-The Housing Trust Fund is Washington’s best tool for creating and maintaining affordable homes.
-Because soaring market-rate rent prices are out of reach for many low-income families, the Fund is vital for keeping families in safe, decent homes.
-The majority of people living in homes built by the Fund have extremely low incomes, earning less than $19,000 for a family of three.
+The top solution for ending homelessness is creating more affordable homes.
+The Housing Trust Fund is Washington’s best tool for building and maintaining affordable homes.
+Because soaring market-rate rent prices are out of reach for many low-income families, the fund is vital for keeping families in safe, decent homes.
+The majority of people living in homes built by the fund have extremely low incomes, earning less than $19,000 for a family of three.

-All partnering YWCAs provide either housing or services to clients who need housing.
-In some YWCA communities, the Housing Trust Fund is the only funding that provides for affordable housing.
-Many of our clients have moved from crisis to stability thanks to Housing Trust Fund investment.
+In some communities in our state, the Housing Trust Fund is the only funding that provides for affordable homes.
+Many community members have moved from crisis to stability thanks to Housing Trust Fund investment.